Accusoft/PCC-Viewer-CSharp-Database-Demo/README.md

 1. Open and the included .SLN (found in full-viewer-sample) file in Visual Studio.

-Please note that this sample has been updated to work with the latest Prizm Content Connect realease.
-Because of this update, this sample will require a Prizm Application Service installation as well as access to a Prizm Content Connect services installation in order to work as intended.
+Please note that this sample has been updated to work with the latest PrizmDoc realease.
+Because of this update, this sample will require a PrizmDoc Application Service installation as well as access to a PrizmDoc Server installation in order to work as intended.

 ### pcc.config

 Prior to using the demo, make sure that the default configuration options will work for your environment.
 The folder `/full-viewer-sample/viewer-webtier` contains `pcc.config`.
-Update the value of `WebServiceHost` to point to your installation of the Prizm Content Connect services.
+Update the value of `WebServiceHost` to point to your installation of the PrizmDoc Server.
 This file can also be modified to load documents from your directory by changing the value of the `DocumentPath` parameter.

+### SQLServer Connection String

+For portability, this sample uses Entity Framework 6 and is configured to use the LocalDB service that comes with most installations of Visual Studio.
+If you do not have LocalDB installed, or wish to use a different SQLServer instance, the database connection string is defined in `full-viewer-sample/App_Code/AnnotationModel.cs`.

 ## Use